Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 * Rotate credentials for bstoll and related IAM roles, and remove unapproved uploads such as *OPEN_BUCKET_PLEASE_FIX.txt* after preserving evidence.

 ### 5.2 Short‑term recovery (next 1–2 weeks)
-* Enforce an IAM condition that denies API actions unless *aws:MultiFactorAuthPresent* is true for all human users and high‑risk roles.
+* Enforce an IAM condition that denies API actions unless MFA is true for all human users and high‑risk roles.
-* Isolate *BSTOLL-L.froth.ly* for full forensic analysis, including malware scanning, credential dump checks, and review of administrative tool usage.
+* Isolate **BSTOLL-L.froth.ly** for full forensic analysis, including malware scanning, credential dump checks, and review of administrative tool usage.
-* Develop and deploy Splunk correlation rules that alert on *PutBucketAcl* granting public access, high‑volume non‑MFA API activity, and changes originating from privileged endpoints.
+* Develop and deploy rules that alert on *PutBucketAcl* granting public access, high‑volume non‑MFA API activity, and changes originating from privileged endpoints.

 ### 5.3 Long‑term SOC improvements (1–3 months)
-* Implement a Cloud Security Posture Management (CSPM) capability (for example via AWS Config or equivalent) to continuously detect and auto‑remediate public S3 buckets and other high‑risk misconfigurations.
+* Implement a CSPM capability to continuously detect and auto‑remediate public S3 buckets and other misconfigurations [7].
 * Conduct a least‑privilege review of IAM users and roles, ensuring developers cannot modify global ACLs without change control and dual authorisation.
 * Integrate scenarios like this BOTSv3 incident into SOC runbooks and training so Tier 1–3 analysts can rapidly recognise similar patterns and execute coordinated response and recovery.